How Can Organizations Make Best Use of Lift and Shift Cloud Migration?

 Selecting the right Tools for lift and shift Migration

 While creating a strategy for migration, it is essential to create a checklist of activities and a fair assessment of the tools and technologies employed for the process.
-It is crucial for a hassle-free lift and shift migration of applications to maintain bare minimum downtime, back up replication, and snapshot technologies.
+It is crucial for a hassle-free lift and shift migration of applications to maintain minimum downtime, backup replication, and snapshot technologies.

 All the leading cloud service providers offer cloud-native tools like Azure Database Migration and AWS Database Migration Service.
 Choosing the right tool would do more than lift and shift to the Cloud, ranging from data management capabilities like automated sync and data protection.